JacquesCarette/Drasil/wiki/Git2Know-for-Drasil.md

 ## Pull Requests
 This is a common process for fetching the latest data from the remote repository, making some changes, and then contributing back to the remote repository.
 A pull request is a method for telling the owners/maintainers of a remote repo that you wish to add your changes.
-1. Make sure your master branch is up to date by switching to it (using `git switch master`) and using `git pull`
+1. Make sure your main branch is up to date by switching to it (using `git switch main`) and using `git pull`
 2. From there, create a new branch using: `git checkout -b <branch-name>`
 3. Make the needed changes in that branch.
 4. Specific to this repo, check that the changes you made do not break the program by navigating to the `code` folder (using `cd code`) and running the `make` command.
 If there are errors, you may need to check the [Debugging page](https://github.com/JacquesCarette/Drasil/wiki/Debugging-in-Drasil).
 Your pull request will not be accepted if there are any errors in the code.
 5. Create commit as previously explained in the [section above](#commits).
-6. Push branch to master: `git push -u origin <branch-name>` if the branch is new, otherwise use `git push`.
+6. Push branch to main: `git push -u origin <branch-name>` if the branch is new, otherwise use `git push`.
 7. Go to the [home page](https://github.com/JacquesCarette/Drasil) of the remote repo you are working on and click “Create Pull Request” for the branch you just pushed.
 8. Add a title and appropriate description.
 9. If your changes were made in response to an issue, add one of the following comments: